Srinath12345/Securein/README.md

 Start the React development server: npm run dev

+node cronjob.js (to update the database periodically (every 6 hour))

 Usage
 Once both the backend and frontend are up and running, you can interact with the CVE Management System via the web browser: